 The list frame includes all known agricultural establishments.
 A profile, known as control data, of each establishment is maintained on the list frame to allow NASS to define list frame sampling populations for specific surveys and to employ efficient sampling designs.
 Only list frame records with positive cattle control data are included in the list frame population.
-A lower boundary, such as 50 head, is used for some states to establish the population.
-The list frame cattle population includes approximately 950,000 farms and ranches and covers approximately 90 percent of January cattle inventory in the U.S.
+The list frame cattle population includes approximately 860,000 farms and ranches and covers approximately 90 percent of January cattle inventory in the U.S. For the July survey a reduced-list sample is used for all states to define the population.
+The list frame cattle population includes approximately 21,000 farms and ranches and covers approximately one third of the January cattle inventory in the U.S.

 The area frame contains all land in the state and, as such, is complete.
 The land is stratified according to intensity of agriculture using satellite imagery.
 The land in each stratum is divided into segments of roughly one square mile.
 Segments are optimally allocated and sampled to effectively measure crops and livestock.
 The sampled segments are fully enumerated in June.
 All farms and ranches found operating tracts in these segments are checked to see if they are included in the list frame cattle population.
-The farms and ranches that are not included in the list frame cattle population, called nonoverlap tracts, are sampled for the January Cattle Survey so that the target population is completely represented.
-The area frame component of the January Cattle Survey covers approximately 10 percent of the January cattle inventory in the U.S.
+The farms and ranches that are not included in the list frame cattle population, called nonoverlap tracts, are sampled for the Cattle Inventory survey so that the target population is completely represented.
+The area frame component of the January Cattle Survey covers approximately 10 percent of the January cattle inventory in the U.S., whereas the area frame component of the July Cattle Survey covers about 67 percent of the July cattle inventory.

 The January Cattle Survey list frame sample is selected using a hierarchical stratified sampling design with strata defined by total cattle and calves, milk cows, and cattle on feed.
 The sample is designed to achieve a U.S. standard error of 1 percent of the point estimate for total cattle and calves, 2 percent for milk cows, and 2 percent for cattle on feed.
 The U.S. list frame sample size for the January Cattle Survey in recent years is approximately 36,000.
-The January Cattle Survey nonoverlap sample uses a stratified sample design based on data collected in the June Area Frame Survey.
+The January Cattle Survey nonoverlap sample is a subset of the June Area Frame Survey.
+The sample (or subsample) uses a stratified sample design based on the cattle data collected from the June Area Frame Survey.
 The area frame sample size is approximately 4,000.
 Each list frame and area frame sampling unit is assigned a sampling weight which is used to create the survey estimates.